EGI-Federation/fedcloud-vmi-templates/README.md

 ## Building the images

-The repo has a GitHub action workflow that will try to build images from changes detected in the `*.json` files.
-This starts a VM at an EGI site (SCAI) that
+The repository has a GitHub action workflow that will try to build images from changes detected in the `*.json` files.
+This starts a VM at an EGI site (SCAI) that will:
-will:

 1. get the repo files at the current commit
 1. install packer